Jack Nance: Career

-Nance and Lynch remained on good terms after Eraserhead.
-He continued to work with Lynch in subsequent projects during his lifetime, appearing in Dune (1984), Blue Velvet (1986), The Cowboy and the Frenchman (1988), Wild at Heart (1990), Twin Peaks (1990–91), Twin Peaks: Fire Walk with Me (1992), and Lost Highway (1997).
-While none of Nance's scenes filmed for Fire Walk with Me appeared in the theatrical cut, they were later compiled in the feature-length Twin Peaks: The Missing Pieces (2014).
+Nance continued to work with Lynch in subsequent projects during his lifetime, appearing in Dune (1984), Blue Velvet (1986), The Cowboy and the Frenchman (1988), Wild at Heart (1990), Twin Peaks (1990–1991), Twin Peaks: Fire Walk with Me (1992), and Lost Highway (1997).
+While none of the scenes he filmed for Fire Walk with Me appeared in the theatrical cut, they were later compiled in Twin Peaks: The Missing Pieces (2014).

-Nance appeared with actress Mary Woronov as a married couple in the music video for the 1983 Suicidal Tendencies song “Institutionalized".

-After gaining sobriety in 1986 and needing a steady salary, Nance took courses in hotel management.
+Nance appeared with actress Mary Woronov as a married couple in the music video for the 1983 Suicidal Tendencies song "Institutionalized".
+After gaining sobriety in 1986, and needing a steady salary, Nance took courses in hotel management.
 He began working as a clerk at Hotel Hollywood.
-While there, Nance refused a role in Miracle Mile (1988), due to it conflicting with his job schedule.

-Dennis Hopper hired him to appear in Colors (1988), after they both performed in Blue Velvet.
-He also had a brief appearance as the doctor in Chuck Russell's 1988 sci-fi horror film, The Blob.
-In 1990, Nance was offered the role of Pete Martell in Lynch's Twin Peaks, appearing throughout the show's original run.
+While there, he refused a role in Miracle Mile (1988) due to it conflicting with his job schedule.
+Dennis Hopper hired him to appear in Colors (1988) after they had both appeared in Blue Velvet.
+He also had a brief appearance in The Blob (1988).

-After an addiction relapse in 1993, Nance's life took another turn.
-He had smaller roles in films that did not perform as successfully.
-He lived in a hotel and was kicked out for firing a gun at the television.
-He guest-starred on a 1995 episode of My So-Called Life entitled "Weekend", in which he played an innkeeper.
-Nance continued in smaller roles until his death in 1996.
+In 1990, Nance was offered the role of Pete Martell in Lynch's series Twin Peaks, appearing throughout the show's original run.
+After an addiction relapse in 1993, his life took another turn and he had smaller roles in films that were not as successful.
+He lived in a hotel, from which he was kicked out for firing a gun at his television.
+He guest-starred on a 1995 episode of My So-Called Life called "Weekend", in which he played an innkeeper, and continued in smaller roles until his death.

-Nance appeared in Twin Peaks: The Return (2017) in footage featuring Pete Martell from the pilot episode of the original series.
-"Part 17" of The Return was dedicated in his memory.

-His final performance, in Michael Moriarty's Of Things Past, was released in 2023.
-The original filming took place in 1985 and includes additional footage shot in 2022.
+In 2017, 21 years after his death, Nance appeared in the third season of Twin Peaks via footage of his character Pete Martell from the pilot episode of the original series.
+The episode "Part 17" was dedicated to his memory.
+His final performance, in Michael Moriarty's Of Things Past, was filmed in 1985 but not released until 2023.

 Personal life

+Relationships

-Nance married Catherine E. Coulson in 1968; they divorced in 1976.
+Nance married actress Catherine E. Coulson in 1968 and they divorced in 1976.

-Nance met his second wife, Kelly Jean Van Dyke, the daughter of Jerry Van Dyke and niece of Dick Van Dyke, in 1986 while in rehab.
-They married in May 1991.
+Nance met and began dating Kelly Jean Van Dyke, the daughter of Jerry Van Dyke and niece of Dick Van Dyke, while in rehab in 1986.
+They were married in May 1991.
+On November 17, 1991, Nance was filming Meatballs 4 in Bass Lake, California, and called Van Dyke to tell her that he might be leaving her due to her relapsing.
+According to Jack Nance in an interview with A Current Affair, Nance said Kelly said she wanted him to listen to her kill herself, which he did.
+Nance and the film's director Bobby Logan got a local sheriff to contact the Los Angeles Police Department, who entered the couple's home to find that Van Dyke had hanged herself.
+Nance later claimed that she was four months pregnant.